Network Dynamism:

 Each example demonstrates a future where connectivity is contextual and embedded - unlocking new distribution models while improving user experiences.

-The Intel Inside Moment for Telecom
+The Stripe-Visa Moment for Telecom

 The Time Is Now